 - You are experiencing severe pain and sensitivity to hot and cold consumables

-- An x-ray must be taken first.- In order to understand the severity of the tooth’s infection, an x-ray must be taken of the tooth that needs the root canal.
+- An x-ray must be taken first.- To understand the severity of the tooth’s infection, an x-ray must be taken of the tooth that needs the root canal.

-- A small hole will be drilled into the tooth- In order for the tooth to be rid of the infection, a small access hole must be drilled into the tooth using specialized instruments.
+- A small hole will be drilled into the tooth-For the tooth to be rid of the infection, a small access hole must be drilled into the tooth using specialized instruments.
 This hole will allow the dentist to pull out the infection and the pulp.

 - The pulp along with bacteria, the decayed nerve tissue and related debris is removed from the tooth.- Using tiny specialized instruments, the dentist will remove any and all infection in the tooth.

-- A crown will be placed on top of the tooth.-Usually because of the extensive damage caused from the infection the tooth is structurally compromised, which leads to having a crown placed on top of the tooth once it has been cleaned and rid of infection.
-The crown functions just like a normal tooth, restoring it to its normal strength and fuction.
+- A crown will be placed on top of the tooth – Usually because of the extensive damage caused from the infection the tooth is structurally compromised, which leads to having a crown placed on top of the tooth once it has been cleaned and rid of infection.
+The crown functions just like a normal tooth, restoring it to its normal strength and function.